microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for Functional Programmers.md

 The type of `o` is determined to be `{ inference: string }` because

-1. Declaration initialisers are contextually typed by the declaration's type: `{ inference: string }`.
+1. Declaration initializers are contextually typed by the declaration's type: `{ inference: string }`.
 2. The return type of a call uses the contextual type for inferences, so the compiler infers that `T={ inference: string }`.